Ultimate Girl’s Guide to Croatia Travel

 - Hotels = Generally cheaper than the U.S. ~ particularly if using Airbnb or Homeaway.

 - Must-Do’s = Hop on a boat.
 Swim in turquoise waters.
-Have a girl’s (or boy’s) getaway on Hvar Island.
+Have a girl’s (or guy’s) getaway on Hvar Island.
 Stay up all night on a party island.
 Go to “Yacht Week” with your best friends.
 Take in the turquoise pools of Plitivice National Park.
 Get lost in the medieval fortress that is Dubrovnik.
 Pretend you’re Cersei Lannister.

 - Is Croatia Good for Solo Travelers = Yes.
 Absolutely.

 - How Did I Feel as a Female Traveler in Croatia?
 Very safe.
-We were never cat-called, & on the islands, there’s a very relaxed vibe; most people are strolling around in bikinis (during the summer) & there doesn’t seem to be any issue with excess male attention.
+We were never cat-called, & on the islands, there’s a very relaxed vibe; most people are strolling around in bikinis (during the summer) & there doesn’t seem to be any issue with unwanted male attention.
 The Croatian people seemed very relaxed & friendly, which, given their tumultuous history, is exemplary.

 - Best Time to Visit Croatia = If you want warm weather, visit Croatia between May-October, but know that July & August will be VERY busy, & prices higher!
 Low season is November-April; expect cool weather, few tourists, & lower prices.
-We visited in June, during Yacht Week in Hvar, & the islands were still lively but not inundated with people.
+We visited in June, during Yacht Week in Hvar, & the islands were lively but not inundated with people.
 Weather was perfect.

 - Would I Go Back = Yes!!!
 I could live there.
 Seriously.